Guidelines for Reviewers

 Are you unsure about the evaluation of some aspects of the paper, like a specific method or argumentation?
 Then you can leave a message to the editors when you fill in the review.
 The same accounts for any potential conflicts of interest you would want to declare.

 Reviewing for JeDEM usually takes place within a timeframe of one month.
 However, occasionally we might also ask for quicker reviews depending on our publication process and if other reviewers have been falling through.
 As JeDEM strives for a rapid publishing process, we appreciate reviewers sticking to the timeframe.
-If you cannot meat the deadline please contact the managing editors.
+If you cannot meet the deadline please contact the managing editors.

 Template (reviewing form)